UAlbanyArchives/mailbag-specification/mailbag.md

 **Bagging-Date:**

  * Date (YYYY-MM-DD) denoting when a mailbag was packaged.
-Less-precise duplicate of Package-Date for compatibility with Bagit implementations.
+Less-precise duplicate of Bagging-Timestamp for compatibility with Bagit implementations.

 **External-Identifier:**